A Practical Decision Table for C# async/await - Task.Run and ConfigureAwait

 }

-A common mistake is accepting a token at the top level but not passing it downstream.
+The common failure here is accepting a token at the top level but not passing it downstream.
+That tends to produce code that “looks cancellable, but does not actually stop midway.”

 |---|---|